pulumi/pulumi/docs/mupack.md

 types are contravariant (equal or relaxed), return types are covariant (equal or strengthened).
 Properties, on the other hand, are invariant, since they are both input and output.
 This is the same for lambda conversions.

-MuIL also supports purely dynamic property and method operations against objects.
-These may, of course, fail at runtime, as it usual in a dynamic language.
-These are described further in the MuIL section.
+MuIL also supports purely dynamic property and method operations against objects, as though the object were a map indexed by the desired member's string name.
+This is often used in conjunction with the untyped `any` type.
+These operations may, of course, fail at runtime, as is usual in dynamic languages.
+They are described in the MuIL section.

 ### Advanced Types